bonyjohn05/AR-script-deploy/README.md

 This allows the manager to send commands to the agent.

+> ⚠️ Warning:
+> Enabling this option allows the Wazuh manager to execute commands on the endpoints.
+This can introduce security risks if not properly controlled.
+Ensure that only trusted users have access to the manager, and restrict permissions appropriately to prevent unauthorized command execution on endpoints.

 ## Step 2: Create an agent group on the manager
 1. Open the Wazuh dashboard.
 2. Create a Linux or Windows agent group.